Tanaka finds form, Yanks beat Cards 4-3 for 5th straight win

 Two batters later, Fowler drove a ball to the warning track off Tyler Clippard, but right fielder Aaron Judge chased it down.

-Dellin Betances struck out three in a scoreless eighth, and New York's relievers haven't allowed an earned run over their last 13 1/3 innings.
-The bullpen entered the night second in the majors with a 1.19 ERA.

-St. Louis is 3-7 this season and lost this one in part because of a sloppy defensive miscue.
+The Cardinals are 3-7 this season and lost this one in part because of a messy defensive miscue.
 In the fifth, Jacoby Ellsbury was held at third on Chase Headley's double, but second baseman Kolten Wong still relayed the ball home from short right field.
 Catcher Yadier Molina misplayed the short-hop, and the ball rolled toward the backstop, allowing Ellsbury to score.

+Wong's throw wasn't far off target, but it also wasn't necessary with Ellsbury already stopped at third.

+''I mean you got Jacoby Ellsbury running on first base, ball's hit you know to the wall, obviously I'm coming up ready to throw,'' Wong said. ''I made a throw and you know, it was an error, so it is what it is.''

-Castro homered to right-center on Wacha's 96 mph fastball in the first inning.
+Starlin Castro homered to right-center on Wacha's 96 mph fastball in the first inning.
 The two-run shot was his second this season, both to the opposite field.

-Romine put New York up 3-2 with a solo homer in the second, hours after Girardi remarked the glove-first catcher has ''figured it out a little bit'' at the plate.
+Austin Romine put New York up 3-2 with a solo homer in the second, hours after Girardi remarked the glove-first catcher has ''figured it out a little bit'' at the plate.

-St. Louis' Matt Bowman pitched a perfect seventh inning and has 15 consecutive scoreless innings dating to last season.
+Matt Bowman pitched a perfect seventh inning and has 15 consecutive scoreless innings dating to last season.
 He also pitched 12 scoreless innings in spring training.

 TRAINER'S ROOM

-Cardinals: LHP Tyler Lyons dominated in his rehab start with Triple-A Memphis on Wednesday, but Matheny said he is still building up.
+Cardinals: LHP Tyler Lyons dominated in his rehab start with Triple-A Memphis on Wednesday, but manager Mike Matheny said he is still building up.
 Lyons is on the 10-day disabled list with a right knee injury.

 Yankees: Greg Bird started at first base for the second straight game after missing four games with a sore right ankle and a stomach ailment.
 He went 0 for 3 and is 1 for 23 on the season with 11 strikeouts.